james7132/no-bull.sh/content/about.md

 expect me be playing seriously in any ball sport.

 From a young age, this disconnect with the physical world has made me turn my pursuits inwards.
-I've always loved the sciences, and held the great engineers and mathematicians of our time in high esteem.
-Our world, cold and indifferent to our existence, holds unfathomable complexity and beauty.
+I learned to program at the age of 8, learning QBASIC, Java, and C before high school.

 ## Core Personal Values